 It also seemed to be common practice for the air adjuster mechanism to be removed back when these carburettors were being used in period.
 Not entirely sure why this was - but I think it was possibly because if they inadvertently closed in a race (through engine vibration or whatever), it could affect carburation and possibly cost someone a race.
 I remember when historic racing in the 1980's, it was common to remove this mechanism if fitted.
 Because of this, these air adjuster mechanisms have always been hard to find - it is rare to find a second hand carburettor sold with this still in place - so this kit will help replace the full mechanism if missing.

-Final point - the original Amal tuning guide for competition carburettors did suggest using this mechanism as an aide for setting up the carburettor - it helping to determine the correct slide cutaway required.
+Final point - the original Amal tuning guide for competition carburettors did suggest using this mechanism as an aide for setting up the carburettor - it helping to determine the correct slide cutaway required (as opening closing the slide will help richen the mixture slightly).
 We sell a facsimile of the setup instructions in our catalog section.